Once upon a time, there was a band called the Creedence Clearwater Revival.

 That's why, when Centerfield started slaying it with several hit singles, people were somewhat caught off guard.
 Fogerty actually recorded every single instrument on the album himself using overdubbing in the studio.
 It's almost like nobody expected much out of it including Fogerty, which explains why he might have thought it would be okay to slide those diss tracks against Saul Zaentz in there.

-A lot of variables came together to turn this whole charade into a giant shit show.
+A lot of variables came together to turn this whole charade into a giant circus.
 Asylum Records happened to have been bought and merged into Warner Bros.
 Records... a giant in the recording industry.
 Zaentz heard the diss tracks against himself.
 Fogerty even ended up in the National Baseball Hall of Fame due to the title track "Centerfield" becoming the second most beloved baseball song behind "Take Me Out to the Ballgame."
 They even hooked him up with a baseball bat-shaped guitar.

 The record ended up going double Platinum...